 The Draft Scoping Report was submitted to Eskom for verification as well as to the legal specialist for a legal review.

 Final Scoping Report

-Comments received on the Draft Scoping Report (inclusive of the legal review) are incorporated into the Final Scoping Report and is now being submitted to DEA for approval.
+Comments received on the Draft Scoping Report (inclusive of the legal review) were incorporated into the Final Scoping Report.
+The Final Scoping Report was approved by DEA on 17 January 2017.